Disease & Vaccine Information

 Respiratory Syncytial Virus (RSV) Vaccine

-• There are two RSV vaccines licensed for use in the US: ABRYSVO, a bivalent unadjuvanted prefusion F subunit vaccine manufactured by Pfizer; and AREXVY, a recombinant stabilized prefusion trimeric F (preF3) protein subunit vaccine, containing the AS01e adjuvant.
-ABRYSVO is licensed for use in adults 60 years of age and older and in pregnant women, for the prevention of RSV illness in their infants while AREXVY is licensed for use in adults 60 years of age and older.
-The CDC’s use recommendation is for individuals 60 years of age and older to consider receiving a dose of the vaccine if they believe that the potential benefits from the vaccine outweigh the risks.
+• There are three RSV vaccines licensed for use in the US: ABRYSVO, a bivalent unadjuvanted prefusion F subunit vaccine manufactured by Pfizer; MRESVIA, an mRNA vaccine manufactured by Moderna; and AREXVY, a recombinant stabilized prefusion trimeric F (preF3) protein subunit vaccine, containing the AS01e adjuvant.
+ABRYSVO is licensed for use in adults 60 years of age and older and in pregnant women, for the prevention of RSV illness in their infants.
+AREXVY is licensed for use in adults 50 years of age and older, and MRESVIA is licensed for use in adults 60 years of age and older.
+The CDC’s use recommendation is for individuals 60 through 74 years of age considered at high-risk for RSV illness and all persons 75 years of age and older to receive a single dose of the vaccine.
 RSV vaccines are also recommended for pregnant women, between 32- and 36-weeks’ gestation during the season when RSV is actively circulating.

-• Vaccine complications in vaccine recipients for both vaccines reported during clinical trials was a higher rate of Guillain-Barre Syndrome (GBS), a serious neurological disorder, and atrial fibrillation, a serious heart disorder, that may lead to complications such as stroke, heart attack, or heart failure.
+• Higher rates of Guillain-Barre Syndrome (GBS), a serious neurological disorder, and atrial fibrillation, a serious heart disorder, that may lead to complications such as stroke, heart attack, or heart failure were reported in vaccine recipients during clinical trials of both ABRYSVO and AREXVY vaccine.
 Clinical trial data also showed that when AREXVY was given at the same time as the quadrivalent influenza vaccine there was a significantly increased risk of Acute Disseminated Encephalomyelitis (ADEM), a serious and potentially fatal swelling of the brain and spinal cord.

 • ABRYSVO clinical trial data for vaccinated pregnant women reported higher rates of preterm deliveries, pre-eclampsia, swelling of the hands and feet, protein in the urine, and gestational hypertension) than those who received the placebo.